pelias/documentation/add-search-to-a-map.md

 </html>
 ```

-Note that you are linking to the CSS and JavaScript files on a website in this walkthrough, but you can also [view, download, and contribute to the source code](https://github.com/mapzen/leaflet-geocoder).
+Note that you are linking to a website that is serving the geocoder's CSS and JavaScript, but you can also [view, download, and contribute to the source code](https://github.com/mapzen/leaflet-geocoder) if you want to access the contents of the plug-in.

 ## Add a map to the page